smphseis/WaitingFor-Menu/PrivacyPolicy.md

 - The right to restrict or object to processing
 - The right to lodge a complaint with a supervisory authority

-**Note:** Since FutureRadar does not collect any personal data, exercising these rights may not be necessary or applicable.
+**Note:** Since WaitingFor Menu does not collect any personal data, exercising these rights may not be necessary or applicable.

 ## 8. Children’s Privacy

-FutureRadar is not directed at children under the age of 13 and does not knowingly collect data from children.
+WaitingFor Menu is not directed at children under the age of 13 and does not knowingly collect data from children.

 ## 9. Updates to This Policy